This page features our predictions and forecasts for the Sun. Currently, we have Solar Cycle predictions

 Many cycles are double peaked but this is the first in which the second peak in sunspot number was larger

 than the first.
-We are currently over seven years into Cycle 24.
-The current predicted and observed size
+We are currently over nearing the end of Cycle 24.
+The predicted and observed size

 makes this the smallest sunspot cycle since Cycle 14, which had a maximum smoothed sunspot number V2.0